lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 When the CompositeKEMPublicKey must be provided in octet string or bit string format, the data structure is encoded as specified in {{sec-encoding-rules}}.

+In order to maintain security properties of the composite, applications that use composite keys MUST always perform fresh key generations of both component keys and MUST NOT reuse existing key material.
+See {{sec-cons-key-reuse}} for a discussion.

 ## CompositeKEMPrivateKey {#sec-priv-key}